5 Common Tests During Pregnancy You Must Have

 2. Mid-Pregnancy Ultrasound (Anomaly or Growth Scan)

 Typically performed between 18 to 22 weeks, this ultrasound is one of the most exciting moments in pregnancy — it’s often when parents first see their baby’s features clearly.
-However, it’s more than just a keepsake image; it’s a vital diagnostic tool.
+However, it’s more than just a keepsake image; it’s a vital test during pregnancy that helps assess your baby’s health and development.

-Why It Matters: The mid-pregnancy scan helps identify developmental concerns or structural abnormalities early.
+Why It Matters: This important test during pregnancy helps identify developmental concerns or structural abnormalities early.
 With early intervention or closer monitoring, potential risks can often be managed effectively.
+Common Tests during Pregnancy you must have in your initial days.

-Pro Tip: Ask your doctor about what to expect during the scan, and whether 3D or 4D imaging is available for a clearer view of your baby.
+Pro Tip: Ask your doctor about what to expect during this test during pregnancy, and whether 3D or 4D imaging is available for a clearer view of your baby.

 3. Glucose Tolerance Test (Screening for Gestational Diabetes)